This is the multi-page printable view of this section. Click here to print.

 ElasticSearch

-Set enviornment variables of elasticsearch variables
+Set environment variables of elasticsearch variables

 export ELASTIC_URL="https://localhost"